NMN vs NR: Which NAD+ Precursor Is Better? (2026 Data)

 The results were clear: NMN and NR both approximately doubled circulating NAD+ concentrations.
 There was no statistically significant difference between them.
 Nicotinamide raised NAD+ acutely (at the 4-hour mark) but did not sustain elevated levels over 14 days.

-Harvard geneticist David Sinclair, PhD, whose lab has published extensively on NMN and NAD+ biology, commented in a 2025 podcast that NMN "can double blood NAD+ levels within about two weeks" — a timeline that aligns precisely with the Christen et al. findings for both precursors.
+Harvard geneticist David Sinclair, PhD, whose lab has published extensively on NMN and NAD+ biology, has argued that NMN supplementation can meaningfully raise blood NAD+ levels over a couple of weeks, though reported magnitudes vary across studies, a direction broadly consistent with the Christen et al. findings for both precursors.

 How NMN and NR Reach NAD+: Two Different Paths